RoussKS/financial-year/README.md

 2. Ending on the same day of the week every year.
    - This is the *`business`* type for this library.
      >The "fiscal year end" (FYE) is the date that marks the end of the fiscal year.
 Some companies—such as Cisco Systems[1]—end their fiscal year on the same day of the week each year, e.g. the day that is closest to a particular date (for example, the Friday closest to 31 December).
 Under such a system, some fiscal years will have 52 weeks and others 53 weeks.
+   - A financial year of this type, always has 364 days a year and is divided in 13 periods (each period has 4 weeks, 28 days).
+   - The current library will accommodate the 52-53 weeks methodology of financial year, where a 53rd week is added at the end of a financial year in order to cover for missing days from the previous 364 day years.
+     This is a business domain decision, hence the library does not calculate when a year should be 52 or 53 years.
+     It needs to be set by the user.

 ### Basic Use